aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to EXCEL in C++ Applications" h2="Convert XPS to EXCEL in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting XPS to EXCEL in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Converting XPS to EXCEL in C++ is made easy with the help of [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries.
+This two-step process is simple and straightforward.
+In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
+This library provides a wide range of features to manipulate PDF documents, including the ability to convert XPS to XLSX.
+After that, you can use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API to convert XLSX to EXCEL.
+This library provides a comprehensive set of features to work with Excel documents, including the ability to convert XLSX to EXCEL.
+With the help of these two libraries, you can easily convert XPS to EXCEL in C++.
+The process is simple and straightforward, and the results are accurate and reliable.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}